JeremyFenwick/jf.github.io/_posts/2024-12-10-List-Allocation-Rabbit-Hole.markdown

 ```csharp
 pop.TaskSource.TrySetResult(Enumerable.Empty<string>()); // No heap allocation!
 ```
 Apparently the compiler optimises this for you not actually allocating any memory - interesting!
 The problem is, IEnumerable is a limited interface.
 To get **count** for example we have to iterate over the entire data structure which is O(N) for what would be O(1) with a list.
+Converting an IEnumerable into a list is very expensive so that isn't an option either.

 So another idea i've seen used is to use a statically allocated List over and over again.